Meaning of Life (album): Theme and influences

 The logo of Meaning of Life — Clarkson wanted the album's logo to be illustrated as a circle to emphasize on life's connection and avoided anything to be displayed at its center to indicate no one in life is being directly favored.

 "I think life is about loving yourself enough so that you can love others.
 We need to connect, we need to have conversations.
 Like, why not ask someone 'Hey, I didn't grow up like you did, let's talk about it!'
 Sharing those moments is what makes us human.
 If you're always limiting yourself to your own front porch, you'll never truly get to see the rest of the world around you."

 — —Clarkson on connection being the central theme of the album.

 Meaning of Life has a cohesive theme—connection.
 Lyrical contents of each of the album's tracks center on "love and living, rooted in the past and living in the moment".
 When asked about what is the "meaning of life" to her, Clarkson remarked that "life is about connection."
 Clarkson also illustrated the album's logo as a circle to emphasize on life's connection and to indicate that no one is in the middle of it.
 She added, "This album is not great because of Kelly Clarkson," Kelly admits.
 "It's great because of all the musicians, all of the singers that are highlighted, all of the engineers, the producers.
 There are a lot of people that make up an album, and we really wanted to highlight those people."
 Musically, Clarkson was mainly inspired by the music of the 1990s, along with the early works of vocalists Aretha Franklin, Mariah Carey, Whitney Houston, En Vogue and Bonnie Raitt, whose soulful catalogs have inspired a young Clarkson to sing in high school and later embark on a music career.
 Franklin became the starting point for inspiration, with Clarkson asking, "What if Aretha was born now and made a record today?" as a guiding principle.
-In turn, Kallman made sure that the record wouldn't sound old, saying that "it's just not nostalgic and a retro experience" but described it as a "modern experience infused with the best of those records we call standards".
+In turn, Kallman made sure that the record would not sound old, saying that "it's just not nostalgic and a retro experience" but described it as a "modern experience infused with the best of those records we call standards".
 Critics described Meaning of Life as a mixture of soulful R&B pop; While some designated it as a "soulful pop"/"pop-soul" album, others illustrated it as a soul and R&B record.
 Raissa Bruner of Time saw its tracks as "soulful anthems mixed with rollicking empowerment pop", while Josh Bell of the Washington Blade characterized it as "more soulful and R&B-influenced than Clarkson's prior work, although it's still very much a pop album."